MrBounty/PZ-UI_API/README.md

 I highly recommend doing the UIs in event `OnCreateUI` but you can do it anywhere.

 # Understand coordinates
-The menus are in 2d.
+Menus are in 2d.
 Dimensions of 2d object are its **position in x and y** as well as its **size in width and height**.
 x and y are coordinates of the left top corner.
-To simplify and allow compatibility between different screen sizes.
-Positions and sizes are in percentage of screen for my mod.
-But in the vanilla game, all is in pixel.
+Positions and sizes are in percentage of screen or in pixel.
+Percent is to simplify and allow compatibility between different screen sizes.
 For example a width of 0.2 will take 20% of the screen.
-You can force the size in pixel if needed.
 ![alt text](https://github.com/MrBounty/PZ-UI_API/blob/main/images/schema2d%20(1).png)

 # Examples